Questions to Ask at Your Dental Implants Consultation Sunnyvale, TX

-At Stone Canyon Dental, we treat patients throughout Sunnyvale, TX and the 75182 area.
-We provide dental implants as a permanent solution to tooth loss that can restore both the appearance and function of our patients’ smiles.
+At Stone Canyon Dental, we provide dental implants as a permanent solution to tooth loss that can restore both the appearance and function of our patients' smiles.
 If you have lost a tooth due to an accident, infection, or age, we encourage you to call (972) 996-3191 and schedule an appointment with our dental office.
-Dr. Jordan Luna will be happy to answer any questions that you have after completing an examination and taking x-rays.
+We will be happy to answer any questions that you have after completing an examination and taking X-rays.
 Here are some questions you should ask so that you can become comfortable with the procedure and be confident in the dentist that you have chosen to work with.

 What type of experience do you have to make the process go smoothly?